Cost of Living in St. Petersburg, FL: What to Budget in 2025

 affordable st petersburg entertainment costs

-You can catch movie tickets for about $12, visit museums like The Dali or Museum of Fine Arts for $15–$25, or attend free community festivals and ticketed concerts.
+Movie tickets run about $12.
+Museums like The Dali or the Museum of Fine Arts cost $15–$25.
+Free community festivals and ticketed concerts fill out the calendar year-round.

-Plan your monthly entertainment budget between $50 and $200 depending on how often you eat out, see concerts, visit museums, or go to bars.
-Additionally, regular maintenance can help you prevent leaks and save on future repair costs, giving you a clear baseline for discretionary spending.
+Plan your monthly entertainment budget between $50 and $200 depending on how often you eat out, see concerts, visit museums, or hit the bars.

 How Much Salary You Need to Live Comfortably